dtu-dl-project/mlops-project/reports/README.md

 ### Question 27

-> **How many credits did you end up using during the project and what service was most expensive?
+> **"How many credits did you end up using during the project and what service was most expensive?"
 In general what do**
 > **you think about working in the cloud?**
 >
 > Recommended answer length: 100-200 words.